14 October 2021

 Life Without Barriers’ submission pays particular attention to the opportunities available to, and challenges experienced by, people with disability currently employed, or wanting to be employed, within the NDIS workforce.

-Mr Chippendale said that Life Without Barriers has a long-standing commitment to providing and promoting jobs and careers for people with disability.
+Chris Chippendale said that Life Without Barriers' has a long-standing commitment to providing and promoting jobs and careers for people with disability.

 “While we still have a lot of work to do, we wanted to share our experience in our efforts to employ more people with disability so that the NDIA together with service providers can lead a sector wide effort to employ people with disability into frontline roles.